OniAkuma96/Milestone-2---Blackjack/README.md

 - Betting system where the player can decide how much to wager for each hand from their chips.

 - Difficulty setting allowing user to decide dealer difficulty from a selection of choices.
+A more advanced dealer could look at the player's hand and strategize.
+However traditionally Blackjack dealers can't do this and must simply hit on 16.

 ## Technologies Used